Azure/aztk/docs/13-configuration.md

 The repository comes with default Spark configuration files which provision your Spark cluster just the same as you would locally.
 After running `aztk spark init` to initialize your working environment, you can view and edit these files at `.aztk/spark-defaults.conf`, `.aztk/spark-env.sh` and `.aztk/core-site.xml`.
 Please note that you can bring your own Spark configuration files by copying your `spark-defaults.conf`, `spark-env.sh` and `core-site.xml` into your `.aztk/` direcotry.

+If using `aztk` job submission, please note that both `spark.shuffle.service.enabled` and `spark.dynamicAllocation.enabled` must be set to true so that the number of executors registered with an application can scale as nodes in the job's cluster come online.

 The following settings available in `spark-defaults.conf` and `spark-env.sh` are not supported:

 `spark-env.sh`: